NassimF/NLP-Course-UTSA/README.md

-My NLP course at UTSA
+# Assignment 1 of my NLP course at UTSA

 Instructor: Dr. Rad